What is Olive Oil?

 Why Cold Pressed?

-Cold Extracted or Cold Pressed indicates that milling temperatures were kept below 30oC, preventing the destruction of the temperature sensitive vitamins, antioxidants and flavor compounds.
+Cold Extracted or Cold Pressed indicates that milling temperatures were kept below 27oC, preventing the destruction of the temperature-sensitive vitamins, antioxidants, aromas & flavors.

 The Antioxidant Properties of Olive oil